A full setup example is available below.

 Debugging Tracing Issues

-If traces aren’t appearing in your observability platform:-
+If traces are not appearing in your observability platform:-

 -